traversaro/rocm-systems/projects/rocprofiler-compute/docs/how-to/analyze/mode.rst

 environment, and experience with ROCm Compute Profiler should inform the analysis method you choose.

-While analyzing with the CLI offers quick and straightforward access to ROCm Compute Profiler metrics from the terminal, Grafana's dashboard GUI adds an extra layer of readability and interactivity you might prefer.

 See the following sections to explore ROCm Compute Profiler's analysis and visualization options.

 * :doc:`cli`
-* :doc:`grafana-gui`
 * :doc:`standalone-gui`
 * :doc:`tui`